Flur/distributed-systems/README.md

 - run secondary in sbt with ports ```run 8081 8082 ```
     - first arg is port for http server
     - second arg is socket port

+    HTTP API
+        - GET on '/' - list of all messages

 **Python Secondary**
 - go to secondary
 - install flask ```pip install Flask``` or ```pip install -r requirements.txt```
 - run ```export FLASK_APP=secondary.py``` and ```flask run -p 8081```
   - flask http will be running on port 8081 and socket on 8082 \

-  P.S. it's not a trivial task to pass flask server additional arguments
+  P.S. it's not a trivial task to pass flask server additional arguments \

+  HTTP API
+          - GET on '/' - list of all messages

 **Docker support**